jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 ##### Adding `hduser` to sudoers

-- If it showed error `hduser is not in sudoes file`, then you need to first add user `hduser` into sudoers, then try to move with `sudo` prefix
+- If it showed error `hduser is not in sudoers file`, then you need to first add user `hduser` into sudoers, then try to move with `sudo` prefix
 - First switch to previous user using which you've first logged into system (say `sdevsinx`) using command below

     ```bash